Last Updated on September 25, 2025

 - Underlying health conditions: The most vulnerable are people with poor heart or lung function their health situation worsens very quickly.

-Failing to seek medical help can result in deterioration and knowing how long before a pulmonary embolism kills you.
+Failing to seek medical help can result in deterioration and knowing how long does a blood clot take to kill you.

-If you suspect you or someone else may have a pulmonary embolism, immediate action is essential.ย
+If you suspect you or someone else may have a pulmonary embolism, immediate action is essential iv order to DVT and PE risks.

 Knowing how long before a pulmonary embolism kills you is crucial in deciding the urgency of your response: